 Each Group Leader is given choices about the affinities their group wants to include.
-The choices include age specific or age inclusive; mixed gender or single gender; married, single or mixed; whether or not childcare is provided; and specific interest Groups.
+The choices include age specific or age inclusive; mixed gender or single gender; married, single or mixed; and whether or not childcare is provided.
 We want to offer a variety of options as much as people are looking for options in their Groups.

 WHAT DOES IT MEAN TO BUILD A GROUP?

 A Group Leader can launch a Group of their own choosing.
 This Group could include friends, family, fellow volunteers, or people they met in a Focus Group.
 These Groups can choose to meet seasonally, weekly, biweekly, or even monthly.
 The difference is that these Groups will be filled by the Leader, and not listed on the Group Finder for others to join.